yanshouyu/human-iv-pk/README.md

 Predict on test set by models registered in [models/model_registration.yaml](models/model_registration.yaml), best results were submitted.

+[Chemprop](https://github.com/chemprop/chemprop) was applied on same set of train-val-test split (no ensemble).
+Hyperparameters were default.
+Chemprop was used on either SMILES-ony or SMILES & preprocessed-physiochemical properties (see leaderboard).

 ## Results

 Leaderboards were generated in [Model_selection notebook](Model_selection.ipynb) and saved to [doc](doc/) folder.
 Leaderboard in CSV format were converted to markdown on [tableconvert.com](https://tableconvert.com/).